brucdeng/ASL-recognition/README.md

 ## Jetson Nano Usage
 ![download](https://github.com/brucdeng/ASL-recognition/assets/122509493/bc4b4661-8c00-4622-ba39-00d160c6eca4)
 The NVIDIA Jetson Nano was used in this project by hosting all the packages and dependencies needed to run the program and load the classification model.
-After training my model using a notebook in Google Colab, the Jetson Nano was used to implement the model and run the program that outputs a prediction and accuracy value.
-A full project demo can be seen at the bottom of this README.
+After training my model using a notebook in Google Colab, the Jetson Nano was used to implement the model and run the program that outputs a correct prediction and accuracy value.
+Without the help of the Jetson Nano, this project would be much more difficult to create.
+A full demo can be seen at the bottom of this README.

 ## How to Train
 *Skip this step if you decide to use the pre-trained model included in this repository.*